WICG/import-maps/README.md

 - These URLs cannot be used for navigations or workers
 - These URLs can be used for navigations or workers, but have an opaque origin
-- These URLs can be used for navigations or workers, and have an origin derived from where they resolve to?
-(This might not be possible.)
+- These URLs can be used for navigations or workers, and have an origin derived from where they resolve to.

-Almost certainly the right path is to start by disallowing such uses of `import:` URLs
+We can easily start by disallowing such uses of `import:` URLs, and expanding to one of the other two options later.

 ### `import:` URL interaction with other loading infrastructure